 “With more companies involving employees in recruitment processes, this important point needs attention.
 Awareness that hiring is affected by potential work relationships and stereotyping tendencies can help [organisations] improve their selection processes.”

-There ya have it fellas.
-Next time you find yourself staring down the barrel of an e-mail that opens with "Thank you for your application, but unfortunately...", just chalk it up to your picture perfect mug.
+There you have it, fellas.
+Next time you find yourself staring down the barrel of an e-mail that opens with “Thank you for your application, but unfortunately…”, just chalk it up to your picture perfect mug.
 And nothing else.
+If you want to experience further unemployment, check out our most attractive grooming style guide (according to Aussie women).